MisterGC/clayground/README.md

 using these components, I decided to create separate project and make it open source.

-Clayground is a Qt based environment that allows using C++, JavaScript and QML to rapidly develop apps in a sandbox environment with live loading.
+Clayground is a [Qt](https://www.qt.io) based toolset that allows using C++, JavaScript and [QML](https://doc.qt.io/qt-5/qtqml-index.html) to rapidly develop apps in a sandbox environment with live loading capabilities.
 It provides tools that try both facilitating learning and allowing more focused and faster development by reducing typical build and restart times significantly.